bndynet/bbootstrap/README.md

             customeClass: '',
             notificationPosition: "bottom right",
         },
-        // Below is for enabling page loading progress bar
+        // Below is for enabling page loading progress bar for ajax, document and all events
-        pace: {
+        progressBar: {
+            // `theme` or `color` will enable this component
             theme: 'primary|secondary|success|info|warning|danger|dark|light',  // theme in bootstrap, or
             color:  '#ff0000',
         },